2374/2017_Vision/README.md

 ## vis_calibrator.py

 This script is use to calibrate the vis_rect.py, the main vision processing script, to the hsv threshold of the target.
 After a calibration, the hsv values were updated in vis_rect.py.
+In order to view the script's GUI, the script was ran on a laptop that was connected to the camera.
+The laptop also had Ubuntu, OpenCV, and other necessary libraries to simulate the Pi and calibrate the main script.

 ## vis_rect.py